Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/how-to-install-a-node.md

 ### Docker

 The easiest way to run Waves node on `macOS`, `Windows` or `Linux` machine is by means of Waves Docker container.
 You install the Docker app and then use console command to run the node or change the node settings.
-For details, see [Waves Node in Docker](/en/waves-node/waves-node-in-docker) article.
+For details, see [Deploy Node in Docker](/en/waves-node/waves-node-in-docker) article.

 ### Jar Package